beamuav/elixir-mavlink/README.md

 # Elixir MAVLink

-Work in progress - a Mix task that generates a MAVLink client application from a MAVLink XML file.
+Work in progress - a Mix task that generates a MAVLink application from a MAVLink XML definition file.

-For more information on MAVLink see https://mavlink.io/en/.
+For more information on MAVLink see https://mavlink.io.